Migrating Hummingbirds Don't Take Your Feeders Down Too Soon

 Migrating Hummingbirds and Nectar Feeders

-Many bird enthusiast report seeing hummingbirds in their yards and feeders until early October or even later.
+Many birders report seeing hummingbirds in their yards and feeders until early October or even later.

 Keeping your nectar feeders available during this time provides an essential source of nourishment that hummingbirds need to survive their long migration journey.